 The hook grip is a technique used by Olympic weightlifters to lift more weight by reducing the requirements for grip strength.
 The method is fairly simple.
 The lifter simply has to wrap his fingers over the thumb in order to secure the bar.

-Since four fingers are stronger than one and the thumb acts as an obstacle for the bar to roll the barbell is secure and a lift is rarely missed because of weak grip.
-This technique is also used by some powerlifters during heavy deadlifts in order to avoid biceps tears and uneven lifting.
+Since four fingers are stronger than one, and the thumb acts as an obstacle for the bar to roll out of your hand, the barbell is secure, and a lift is rarely missed because of a weak grip.
+This technique is also used by some powerlifters during heavy deadlifts to avoid biceps tears and uneven back development.

-However, does the hook grip actually develop forearm and grip strength?
+Does the hook grip develop forearm and grip strength?

-That’s why you should never rely on the hook grip for every set you do.
+That’s why you should not rely on the hook grip for every set you do.

-While the hook grip acts as a ‘human lifting strap’ it still hurts a lot.
-That’s because the bar is constantly pressing at the thumb and digs hard into it.
-Some lifters have even pulled their nails off during heavy lifts done with the hook grip.
+The hook grip hurts a lot because the bar is digging into the thumbs.
+Some lifters have even pulled their nails off during heavy deadlifts done with the hook grip.

-The pain usually goes away after a certain period of adaptation but it’s never the most comfortable experience.
+The pain usually goes away after a certain period of time, but there’s always some discomfort, especially during deadlifts.